jimsug/adventofcode/README.md

 ### Day 8

 Probably slightly easier than Day 7, in my estimation.
 I also misunderstood the instructions for part two slightly, which cost me a lot of time.

+### Day 9

+`itertools` almost feels like cheating, but I'd be able to implement this without it.
+It'd just be harder 😛